hackthenorth/hackthenorth2018-workshops/WebDev1.md

 ### Presenter: Daniel Williams

 **Target Audience:**
-- Beginners looking for the best way to get started with building web apps.
+- Beginners looking for the best way to get started with building web apps

 **Suggested Prerequisites:**
 - No experience needed